borntofrappe/borntofrappe/README.md

   environment = { NODE_VERSION = "14.16.0" }
 ```

-The adapter also asks to add such a config file to specify which command to run on build.
+The config file is also required to specify which command to run on build.

 ```toml
 [build]